Dre Campbell Farm

 14. Declutter and Clean the House Thoroughly

 A cluttered house provides plenty of hiding spots for ticks.
+These pests usually enter homes by attaching themselves to pets, clothing, or outdoor gear.

-Therefore, regularly declutter and deep clean your home.
+Regularly declutter and deep clean your home.
 This will help get rid of spots where ticks might hide.

 Pay special attention to areas where pets spend a lot of time.